Radial trajectory: Elliptic trajectory

 This is the radial Kepler equation.

-See also equations for a falling body.

 Hyperbolic trajectory

 where t is the time from or until the time at which the two masses, if they were point masses, would coincide, and x is the separation.

 Universal form (any trajectory)

 The radial Kepler equation can be made "universal" (applicable to all trajectories):

 or by expanding in a power series:

 The radial Kepler problem (distance as function of time)

 The problem of finding the separation of two bodies at a given time, given their separation and velocity at another time, is known as the Kepler problem.
 This section solves the Kepler problem for radial orbits.

 The first step is to determine the constant $w$.
 Use the sign of $w$ to determine the orbit type.

 Where $x_0$ and $v_0$ are the separation and velocity at any time.

 Parabolic trajectory

-See also position as function of time in a straight escape orbit.